novoalab/EpiNano/Reference_sequences/readme.md

-This folder contains reference sequences used in Liu and Begik et al., 2019 (PMID: 31501426).
+This folder contains reference sequences used in Liu*, Begik* et al., 2019 (PMID: 31501426).
 ---------------------------

 Yeast genome reference